COMPANY VALUES AND COMPANY MISSION

 Putting our communities at the heart of what we do across Manchester, Cheshire, Liverpool and Lancashire…

 Contributing to A Lasting Legacy of the Right Kind

-Caring passionately for the dedicated local tradespeople who provide us with the diverse range of independent shops in our towns and villages, to the wealth of parklands and sports clubs well-tended to by members, volunteers and workers in the area, we appreciate these are also the people who make up our family, our friends and our neighbours.
-We also fully respect how, together, they create the beating heart of our local area by keeping their doors open.
+Caring passionately for the dedicated local tradespeople who provide us with the diverse range of independent shops in our towns and villages, to the wealth of parklands and sports clubs well-tended to by members, volunteers and workers, we appreciate these are also the people who make up our family, our friends and our neighbours.
+We also fully respect how, together, they create the beating heart of our local areas by keeping their doors open.

 So whilst supporting local employment, British Industry and cycling culture, we ultimately want to play our part in helping people come together in a way that supports the greater good of our local communities today and protects it for the future generations of tomorrow.

 Pedalling Our Way to a More Inclusive, Cleaner World